-Earlier this week, we posted a Homewood police blotter involving three silimarly described vehicle burglaries all of which occurred around the same estimated times.
+Earlier this week, involving three silimarly described vehicle burglaries all of which occurred around the same estimated times.
 Here's what some of our readers had to say in the comments:

 - "HPD is investigating.
 We live around the block from there.
 During the day several folks reported two female teens going door to door with different excuses of why they rang the bell.
 Selling magazines, "having female" issues (yep) and wanted to come in the house.
 One was on her cell behind her.
 We believe they were scoping places out for later."

 - "I live in the Gov. Park area and two teenaged girls were arrested on a Friday afternoon (just before school let out for the summer).
 They were caught after they entered a home and stole some electronics.
 I have to wonder if it's the same pair?"

 - "Thanks for the info!
 We will keep our outside lights on at night and keep valuables out of the cars.
 AND keep our doors locked."